kerogs/starlake-reloaded/README.md

 # startlake

-I really like the atmosphere of the startpage that you can find by [clicking here](https://github.com/refact0r/startlake?tab=readme-ov-file), which was created by [refact0r](https://github.com/refact0r).
+I really like the atmosphere of the startpage [starlake](https://github.com/refact0r/startlake?tab=readme-ov-file), which was created by [refact0r](https://github.com/refact0r).
 I've decided to improve it in my own way.
 Since I'd be adding a lot of changes and risk it losing its original look, I've decided to make a brand new version.

 > [!IMPORTANT]
 > Alpha version !